DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 }
 ```

-- Test if a given attribute is present and has the specified value
+- Test to determine whether a given attribute is present and has the specified value.

 ```C#
 var request = new CompareRequest("uid=test,ou=users,dc=example,dc=com", "userPassword", "{SSHA}dFyxYbqyPKlQ7Py1T14XupyVfz7UFIz+");